NVIDIA/aistore/docs/getting_started.md

 n
 Building aisnode: version=df24df77 providers=
 ```
-> Notice the "Cloud" prompt above, and the fact that access to 3rd party Cloud storage is a deployment-time option.
+> Notice the "Cloud" prompt above and the fact that access to 3rd party Cloud storage is a deployment-time option.

 Further:

 * `make kill`    - terminate local AIStore.
-* `make restart` - shut it down and immediately restart using existing configuration.
+* `make restart` - shut it down and immediately restart using the existing configuration.
 * `make help`    - show make options and usage examples.

 For more development options and tools, please refer to the [development docs](/docs/development.md).